 Increment the PN, to obtain a fresh PN for each MPDU, so that the PN never repeats for the same temporal key.

 NOTE—Retransmitted MPDUs are not modified on retransmission. (#2577)(#2578)For MLO, MPDUs are not encapsulated with a new PN when retransmitted on another link.

+NOTE -(#5360) For MLO, a retransmitted individually addressed MPDU on another link has different addresses in the address fields of the MAC header when compared to the original transmission.
+(See 35.3.3 Multi-link device addressing)

+NOTE – (#5360) For MLO, when an individually addressed management frame is retransmitted on another link, the encrypted data is modified on retransmission.